Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: CONCLUSIONS

 \ifCLASSOPTIONcaptionsoff

-\fi \begin{IEEEbiography}[{ }]{Yu Fu} received the B.M. degree in professional engineering management from North China Institute Of Science And Technology, China.
+\fi \begin{IEEEbiography}[{ }]{Yu Fu} received the M.S. degree from Jiangnan University, China and A.B. degree from North China Institute Of Science And Technology, China.
 He is currently a Master student in the Jiangsu Provincial Engineerinig Laboratory of Pattern Recognition and Computational Intelligence, Jiangnan University.
 His research interests include image fusion, machine learning and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Tianyang Xu} received the B.Sc. degree in electronic science and engineering from Nanjing University, Nanjing, China, in 2011.
+He received the PhD degree at the School of Artificial Intelligence and Computer Science, Jiangnan University, Wuxi, China, in 2019.
+He was a research fellow at the Centre for Vision, Speech and Signal Processing (CVSSP), University of Surrey, Guildford, United Kingdom, from 2019 to 2021.
+He is currently an Associate Professor at the School of Artificial Intelligence and Computer Science, Jiangnan University, Wuxi, China.
+His research interests include visual tracking and deep learning.
+He has published several scientific papers, including IJCV, ICCV, TIP, TIFS, TKDE, TMM, TCSVT etc. He achieved top 1 tracking performance in several competitions, including the VOT2018 public dataset (ECCV18), VOT2020 RGBT challenge (ECCV20), and Anti-UAV challenge (CVPR20). \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xiao-Jun Wu} received the B.Sc. degree in mathematics from Nanjing Normal University, Nanjing, China, in 1991, and the M.S. and Ph.D. degrees in pattern recognition and intelligent system from the Nanjing University of Science and Technology, Nanjing, in 1996 and 2002, respectively